kleidinc/master-neovim-tmux/src/intro/README.md

 And don't worry, if are not like me, who lives outside in the wilderness, you can choose silent keys with a split keyboard:).
 I love nature, but that's for another time.

-# Switch to Neovim and Tmux
+## Switch to TUI Neovim and Tmux

-I have a love-hate relationship with open-source.
-But it has given us amazing development tools as neovim, tmux, and a never-ending influx of usefull plugins and a thriving community around it.
+Although I have a love-hate relationship with open-source, it has given us amazing development tools like neovim, tmux, lazygit and a never-ending influx of usefull plugins and a thriving helpful community around it.

-_The reason why I feel that open-source is broken, is that people, who provide truly useful code, are not adequately rewarded.
-I haven't yet figured out how to fix that, but at least I am now also giving back to the community by writing this book._
+\_The reason why I feel that open-source is broken, is that people, who provide truly useful code, are not adequately rewarded.
+I feel that the big tech monopolies abuse the open source community of programmers as modern day slaves.
+They use, and monetize, learn from, their work for free.
+Even the current AI coding agents use the open source without remuneration.\_

-First I switched to Neovim, and then added tmux to my environment, and now I can't even imagine going back to some 'commercial' product.
+First I switched to Neovim, and then added tmux to my environment, and then finally lazygit, and now I can't even imagine going back to some 'commercial' product that can't even come close to my current workflow.

-There are no commercially available closed-source products available that can approach my current workflow.
 I've become much faster.
 I can switch back and forth between projects in a few keystrokes.

 And trust me, once you start working with keys, bypassing the mouse, you will train your mechanical memory and after a few months, you won't even have to think about keymaps.
-It will become as natural as breathing.
+Programming will become as natural as breathing.

-This book will guide you through the process of installing, and configuring your neovim, and tmux configs, and also introduce some essential plugins.
+This book will guide you through the process of installing, configuring and using your TUI.

+You will install, and configure your neovim, tmux, and learn about essential plugins.

-# Read books, documentation and source-code of open-source projects
+## Read books, documentation and source-code of open-source projects

 Our brains can process books quite good.
 Books are treasure-troves of information.
 I never thought I would have to explain the benefits of a book, but here goes: